IBM/Kubernetes-Lite/README.md

 ### Source Installation

-To install Kubernetes Lite from source you will need to install [golang](https://go.dev/doc/install) 1.23.
-You should then be able to let setup-tools/pip install the package like normal.
+To install Kubernetes Lite from source, you must install [golang](https://go.dev/doc/install) 1.23.
+You should then let setup-tools/pip install the package like normal.

 ```sh
 pip3 install --no-binary "kubernetes_lite" kubernetes_lite